gearslogy/GParticlesIO/README.md

 #GParticlesIO
-	1,THIS GIO BY Gearslogy
+    THIS GIO BY Gearslogy
-    2,www.fxrock.com
+    www.fxrock.com
-    3,Email:liuyangping207@qq.com
+    Email:liuyangping207@qq.com

-#can Do:
+#can do:
-    1,This GIO can transfer particles data in several 3d applications.
+    This GIO can transfer particles data in several 3d applications.
         examples:
         (1)Export Houdini Particles --> IntoDisk --> named .gp cache format (2)Arnold Load The cache --> FromDisk --> get the attribute and render it